mickdekkers/vakt/README.md

 ### Define custom types

-vakt lets you create your own type checks by providing it a validation function that returns true or false.
+vakt lets you create your own type checks by providing it with a validation function that returns true or false.

 ```js
 const vakt = require('vakt');